License

 2. Compile and install GEMC

-The meson build system is used to compile and install GEMC.
+The Meson build system is used to compile and install GEMC.

 The setup phase will check for the required dependencies and fetch external libraries.